 Fructans and galactans occur naturally in many foods, such as vegetables, fruits, legumes and cereal products.
 There are foods that contain only fructans or only galactans and there are foods that contain both.

 - Brown beans

 - Split peas

-In addition to the examples above, there are many other foods that contain fructans and/or galactans.
-In the low FODMAP app from Monash University, you can easily check which foods are safe and which foods you should limit to prevent symptoms.
+In addition to the above examples, there are many other foods that contain fructans and/or galactans.
+In Monash University’s Low FODMAP app, you can easily check which foods contain fructans and galactans.

 free advice from our dietitians

 Let us help you with your digestive complaints, like we’ve helped many others.
 We will help you find the solution that fits your needs best.

 Fill out our contact form and we will get back to you